wp-plugins/memphis-documents-library/readme.txt

  * Hide/Show all files from everybody or just non-members
  * Hide/Show all post from everybody or just non-members
  * Hide/Show new and updated banner
- * Determine the lenght in days to display the new or update banner
+ * Determine the length in days to display the new or update banner
 * Updated the translation file.
 = 1.4 =
 * Changed the why sharing works.
 Now you share the page that the file is on not the file itself.